mduhagon/web-201-OOP-python/readme.md

         - 2.3 fetch data for all teachers (test)
         - 2.4 fetch data via teacher name (test)

-    Task3: (advanced)
-      - create classes and methods for Subjects
+    Task3: Create classes and methods for Subjects:
+      - model: class SchoolSubject
+      - view: class SchoolSubjects
+      - write tests for all the methods

 #

+    main_controller.py : (This file is just for our convenience for now to print and check methods and their behaviour)
+        - Enroll Students
+        - Fetch Student Data
+        - Enroll Teachers
+        - Enlist Syllabus

 ## keyboard shortcuts shortcut - cmd + k + s
     save all files at once - cmd + option + s